2505 / NECK TRACTION / CERVICAL TRACTION DEVICE

 Neck sling attaches to two sewn-on double-thick elastic straps along with looped attachment strap

-How to Measure for and Apply the TRACTION HAMMOCK
+How to Measure for and Apply the TRACTION

 TO FIT MOST ADULTS